realfagstermer/realfagstermer/README.md

 ## Mapping to Wikidata

-A large part of the vocabulary (~ 8000 concepts as of Nov 2018) has beeen mapped to Wikidata:
+A large part of the vocabulary (~ 8000 concepts as of Nov 2018) has been mapped to Wikidata:

 ```sparql
 PREFIX skos: <http://www.w3.org/2004/02/skos/core#>